FREQUENTLY ASKED QUESTIONS

 Arcata, CA 95521

 For more information, contact the Sheila Rocker Heppe, OLLI Director, for more information: 707-826-3743 or

-In the Over 60 Program, participants are over 60 years of age and take regular, semester academic classes at HSU for credit, taught by HSU faculty.
-The Humboldt State University Office of the Registrar coordinates the Over 60 Program.
+In the Over 60 Program, participants are over 60 years of age and take regular, semester academic courses on the HSU campus for credit, taught by HSU faculty.

 While anyone may be in both programs at the same time – they are separate and require different registration processes.
 The funding for them comes from different sources, so no discounts are available.